 Potential for Gain with No Risk of Loss

 When talking about the pros and cons of fixed indexed annuities, the biggest positive is that index annuities truly offer you the potential for gains based on market appreciation, without the risk of loss to your principal.

 Your principal is not at risk, rather, it’s only the earnings from your principal are invested in potentially higher yield options.
 Thus, an indexed annuity is a safe asset with upside potential.

 This explanation also gives you a good idea why these are called “Fixed Indexed Annuities”.
 Income from the FIXED account growth is used to buy options in a market INDEX for potential gain.

 Using Fixed Index Annuities

-Fixed index annuities are a great alternative to bonds and are a core, safe money holding often used to make sure principal is safe, and to preserve assets and options for later.
+Fixed indexed annuities are a great alternative to bonds and are a core, safe money holding often used to make sure principal is safe, and to preserve assets and options for later.

-We’ve produced The Annuity Guide as essential reading for retirees considering Fixed Index Annuities.
+A great start is The Annuity Guide which is essential reading for retirees considering Fixed Indexed Annuities.
 It is available for a free download at Annuity Straight Talk, and will help you find the safety and guarantees you need.